Clear Aligners vs Braces: Which Orthodontic Treatment Is Better?

 Shorter treatment time does not always mean better results.
 The focus should be on achieving healthy, stable alignment rather than rushing the process.

+Both clear aligners and braces are designed to move teeth safely.
+The best treatment plan balances efficiency with long-term oral health.
 A professional evaluation is the best way to understand how long your treatment may take and which option is most suitable for you.

 Lifestyle Impact: Choosing What Fits Your Routine